Positive contractive projections on noncommutative $\mathrm{L}^p$-spaces and nonassociative $\mathrm{L}^p$-spaces: Open questions

+It is natural to state the following conjecture in view of our results.
+In a next version of this preprint, we will hope finish the case where $\cal{M}$ is a finite von Neumann algebra.

+\begin{conj} Suppose $1 < p < \infty$ with $p \not=2$.
+Let $X$ be a Banach space.
+Then $X$ is isometric to a positively contractively complemented subspace of a Haageup noncommutative $\L^p$-space $\L^{p,H}(\cal{M},\varphi)$ where $\cal{M}$ is a $\sigma$-finite von Neumann algebra equipped with a normal faithful state $\varphi$ if and only if $X$ is isometric to a nonassociative $\L^p$-space associated with a $\JW^*$-algebra equipped with a normal faithful state. \end{conj}

 \textbf{Acknowledgment}.
 The author acknowledges support by the grant ANR-18-CE40-0021 (project HASCON) of the French National Research Agency ANR.
-Finally, I would like to thank David Blecher, Bruno Iochum, Yves Raynaud, Angel Rodriguez Palacios for useful very short discussions and Quanhua Xu for providing me an expanded version of his paper \cite{HJX} from his \textit{own} initiative.
+Finally, I would like to thank David Blecher, Bruno Iochum, Yves Raynaud, Eric Ricard for useful very short discussions and Quanhua Xu for providing me an expanded version of his paper \cite{HJX10} from his \textit{own} initiative.
+Finally, the author would like to thank Miguel Cabrera Garc{\'i}a and {\'A}ngel Rodr{\'\i}guez Palacios for providing some information on $\JBW^*$-algebras and $\JBW^*$-triples.

 {

 C\'edric Arhancet\\ 13 rue Didier Daurat, 81000 Albi, France\\ URL: \href{http://sites.google.com/site/cedricarhancet}{https://sites.google.com/site/cedricarhancet}\\ cedric.arhancet@protonmail.com\\